RedCrowConsulting/webStormHelp/README.md

   Boot ROM Version:	170.0.0.0.0
   SMC Version (system):	2.33f10

-  I also run in a Chroot on an older Chromebook in developer mode on Ubuntu Linux.
+  I also run in a Chroot on an older Chromebook in developer mode with Ubuntu Linux.

 ## npm start -s For Development
 Builds into memory with source maps that are visible when you open dev tools.

 ## npm run build -s For dist folder refresh
 Rebuilds the files in the dist folder and serves production locally

 ## Please disregard deploy and share